Note: This article was originally written for the American Federation of Teachers.

 - Ensure major assignments or exams do not fall on religious or cultural holidays.
 Plan this calendar far in advance.
 Students from a particular country may have more religious holidays than other groups and you also want to inform others in the school about this so that no misperceptions or misunderstandings arise.

 - Integrate ethnic art, music, and games into classroom activities.
-For information about ethnic art and games, consult Teaching Tolerance, and for international music selections and fun classroom activities, consult Putumayo.
+For information about ethnic art and games, consult Learning for Justice, and for international music selections and fun classroom activities, consult Putumayo.
 You can also visit special museum exhibits, conduct a field trip to a special performance, or invite artists and performers to your school.

 - Support English language learners and their families with materials in their first language.
 If your school does not have ESL or bilingual education teachers or specialists, see if the district can help.
 Do not make the children in your class who are becoming proficient in English be your primary mode of communication with other children of the same language background or with families.
 If an adult interpreter is not available, look into recruiting a volunteer from the community who is familiar with school issues.
 For more information on supporting ELLs and their families, visit Colorín Colorado's Educator Section.